Innovators

 When an Innovator submits an algorithm:

 1. Submissions are committed to a private branch.
-The code is compiled to WebAssembly (WASM)
+If the submission is a code submission, it is compiled into a shared object for execution by Benchmarkers through tig-runtime.

 2. At the start of round X + 2 (where X is the submission round), the branch is pushed to TIG’s public repository

-• Breakthrough submissions: Active at start of round X + 4 if it has 50% yes votes
+• Advance submissions: Active at start of round X + 4 if it has 50% yes votes.

 This delay protects Innovators by giving them a head start before others can optimise their work.